sdiehl/wiwinwlh/tutorial.md

 ad-hoc polymorphism through type classes, associated type families, and more.
 Haskell explores the design space of modeling effect systems and advanced type-level programming more than any other general purpose language.

+Haskell is a singular language in that is still a organic community effort that is driven from the userbase instead of by corporate influences.
+While there are some Haskell companies and consultancies, most are fairly small and none have an outsized influence on the language the way langauges; in contrast to ecosystems like Java and Go where Oracle and Google dominate all development.
+Haskell is also driven by a synthesis between multiple disciplines of academic computer science and industrial users who both contribute to the language ecosystem.

+Originally Haskell was designed as an ML dialect language that grew out of an older language Miranda.
+The GHC commitee was formed in the 90s to pursue building a research vehicle for lazy programming languages.
+This was a particularly in-vogue research topic that attracted some very talented people who eventually laid the foundation for modern Haskell.

+Throughout the last 20 years Haskell has grown into a very mature compiler with a fledgling ecosystem that is constantly reinventing itself and looking to further a set of research goals that define the community.
+Although laziness was originally the major research goal, this has largely become a quirky artifict that most users of the language are uninterested in generlaly.
+In modern times the major themes of Haskell community are:

+* A vehicle for type system research
+* Experimentation in the design space of typed effect systems
+* Algebraic structures as a method of program synthesis
+* Referential transparency as a core language feature
+* Embedded domain specific languages
+* Experimentation toward practical dependent types
+* Stronger encoding of invariants through type-level programming
+* Efficient functional compiler design
+* Alternative models of parallel and concurrent programming

+Although these are the major research goals, Haskell is a fully general purpose language and has been used in everything from cryptoanalysis for the NSA to driving firmware in garbage trucks and everything in-between.
+Haskell has a thriving ecosystem of industrial applications in web development, compiler design, machine learning, financial services, FPGA development, algorithmic trading, numerical computing, cryptography research, and cybersecurity.

+Haskell as an ecosystem is one that is purely organic, it takes decades to evolve, makes mistakes and is not driven by any one ideology or belief about the purpose of functional programming.
+This makes Haskell programming simultaneously frustrating and exciting; and therein lies the fun that has been the intellectual siren song that has drawn many talented programmers to dabble in this beautiful language at some point in their lives.

 GHC
 ---